 - Mental anguish

 - Loss of enjoyment of life

-For a more complete breakdown of the compensation, you may seek in your particular case, contact an experienced personal injury attorney.
+For a more complete breakdown of the compensation, you may seek in your particular case, contact an experienced Carmel bike crash attorney.

-Doehrman Buba – Fighting on Behalf of Indiana’s Cyclists
+Doehrman Buba Ring – Fighting on Behalf of Carmel’s Cyclists

-For years, the experienced attorneys at Doehrman Buba have helped the people of Indianapolis fight for compensation after catastrophic cycling accidents.
+For years, the experienced attorneys at Doehrman Buba Ring have helped the people of Carmel fight for compensation after catastrophic cycling accidents.
 If you have sustained injuries in a bike accident, give us a call today to set up an initial consultation with a member of our talented team.